 The route begins at Gjevilvasshytta, which can be reached via a public bus from the town of Oppdal.
 From here the trail takes you through pine and birch forests and past crystal blue lakes for 21km (around eight hours’ walking), to Trollheimshytta.

 From Trollheimshytta the triangle continues to Jøldalshytta, which takes around seven hours to complete.
-The final leg is the most gentle part of the trail – the path back to Gjevilvasshytta, a walk of about 6–7 hours.
+The final leg is the path back to Gjevilvasshytta: it’s the most gentle part of the trail – a walk of about 6–7 hours.

 The Jotunheimen Trail